tty228/luci-app-wechatpush/README_en.md

 - Use device name remarks.
 - Configure to obtain the hostname from the optical modem in advanced settings.
 - Enable MAC device database.
+- Install samba*-server or samba*-client to enable the program to query hostnames via NetBIOS.

 **Regarding Device Online Status:**